Computer Programming Diploma from Confederation or Georgian College to Honours Bachelor of Science (Computer Science major) Degree Transfer Program

 1. We require all of your post-secondary transcripts (i.e. from all colleges and universities attended).

-2. We do not require your high school transcript.
+2. We may require your high school transcript for proof of MHF4U completion.

 3. Some colleges do not add in progress courses to their transcripts.
 If you are currently completing courses, you are encouraged to upload a screenshot of your upcoming winter term courses to your student portal or email docs.admission@lakeheadu.ca.
 You will receive your student portal login credentials in an acknowledgement email from us upon receipt of your application (which can take a few days after you apply using the OUAC).